simonmichael/hledger/MANUAL.md

 Any of these can be prefixed with `not:` or `!` to negate the match.
 -->

-Note these query terms can also be expressed as command-line flags; you can use either, or both.

-With multiple query terms, most commands select the transactions/postings/accounts which match (or negatively match)
+Multiple query terms will select transactions/postings/accounts which match (or negatively match)

-> *any of the account terms* AND
+> *any of the description terms AND*
-> *any of the description terms* AND
+> *any of the account terms AND*
 > *all the other terms*

-The [print](#print) command selects transactions which
+With the [print](#print) command, they select transactions which

-> *match any of the description terms* AND
+> *match any of the description terms AND*
-> *have any postings matching any of the positive account terms* AND
+> *have any postings matching any of the positive account terms AND*
-> *have no postings matching any of the negative account terms* AND
+> *have no postings matching any of the negative account terms AND*
 > *match all the other terms*

+Note many of the above query terms can also be expressed as command-line flags; you can use either, or both at once.

 ### Smart dates